 Investigation into other health benefits of cranberries is underway.
 Research from the University of Wisconsin-Madison suggests a role for cranberry in maintaining healthy cholesterol levels.
 Scientists found that regular intake of cranberry juice powder substantially reduced total cholesterol and LDL cholesterol levels in pigs with high cholesterol levels in their bloodstream.
 Other research from the same institution suggests a role for cranberry as an antioxidant helping to maintain a healthy cardiovascular system.

-The Journal of Urology, 2001, Vol 165, No. 5 Supp, p 78.
+Sources: The Journal of Urology, 2001, Vol 165, No. 5 Supp, p 78.

 Journal of the American Medical Association, 1994, Vol 271, pp 751-754.